VRASHABHPATIL/terraform-infra/README.md

-# terraform-infra for final project inTimeTec
+# terraform-infra for final project InTimeTec